teddycoleman/control-flow/readme.md

 };
 ```

 That doesn't mean you should nest so deep!
-More than two layers of `if / else` statemenst is probably a bad idea.
+More than two layers of `if / else` statement is probably a bad idea.

 ### Exercise
 #### Can I ride?